dcolcott/aws-amplify-sagemaker-inference-client/README.md

 # Amazon Sagemaker Inference Client Application:
 This application provides visual bounding boxes and text output of a user provided image submitted against an Amazon Sagemaker object-detection model inference endpoint.

 The application consists of a web client that accepts and submits images to an Amazon Sagemaker Object Detection Inference Endpoint (via an Amazon API Gateway and AWS Lambda) and visualizes the bounding box predictions against a configurable confidence threshold.

 The main use is to provide a demo application that integrates with Amazon Sagemaker object-detection inference endpoint but has also proven to be a useful tool to quickly visualize and validate when developing and optimising Amazon Sagemaker Object Detection models.

-The application consists of a frontend (Native JS Bootstrap4 Web UI) and a backend AWS NodeJS AWS Lambda and Amazon API Gateway.
+The application consists of a frontend (Native JS Bootstrap4 Web UI) and a backend NodeJS AWS Lambda and Amazon API Gateway.
 The required hosting and AWS services are best managed and deployed via AWS Amplify although you are free to deploy the source manually or with any other automation engines.
 A detailed description of deploying with AWS Amplify is provided in the Deployment section below.

 ## Overview:
 The code presented here is intended to be managed and maintained by AWS Amplify which automates the provisioning and deployment of hosting infrastructure for web and mobile applications.
 This repository consists of a front-end native JS web application, a series of backend services and a public API gateway.